 - Dual Enrollment Program for college credit

-In addition, 100% of Bishop McNamara graduates went on to colleges and universities all over the country, earning over $19,023,262 in scholarships and aid.
+100% of Bishop McNamara graduates went on to colleges and universities all over the country, earning over over $20 Million in scholarships and aid.

 Bishop McNamara competes in the highly competitive Washington Catholic Athletic Conference at the Varsity, Junior Varsity, and Freshman levels.
 We strive to maintain a proud tradition in athletics.
 We expect our athletes, coaches, and fans to represent the student body and the Bishop McNamara community by displaying the highest standards of sportsmanship and self-discipline.
 The Athletic Department at Bishop McNamara seeks to educate the whole person, not just the athlete.
 As an extension of the classroom, athletics at Bishop McNamara seeks to instill Christian values on the playing field, in the classroom, and in the community.